Skip to content

 When Should You Use f-strings?

-F-strings are perfect for:
+F-strings are ideal for:

 • Logging and printing output